vipin-pstuff/DSA-notes/Python-DSA-notes/notes/06-Big-O-notation.md

         - in bubble sort , we create multiple variables & then we'll swap all those variables <br>
             & we don't need any extra memory space & here we're not making any array to store those variables' values <br> let's say we're making i & j variables & then we're comparing them & swapping inside the given array
-        - `Note 🔥` : whenever you make variables , like whether those variables are 3 , 4 , 5 , 100 variables , etc.. <br>
+        - `Imp Note 🔥` : whenever you make variables , like whether those variables are 3 , 4 , 5 , 100 variables , etc.. <br>
             so at the end , always space complexity will be `O(1)` 💡💡💡
         - so in bubble sort algo , space complexity is O(1) & if you see the merge sort algo , <br>
             then it's time complexity is much better than bubble sort but it's space complexity is more than bubble sort <br>